Educators

 Dixie Gaer, Drama Teacher, Irving Middle School

 Further testimonials for the US program will be added in coming months.
-The following relate to the Australian resources:

 "Stories of Us is the best, most realistic account of bullying in schools that I have come across.
 The videos provide an excellent way of introducing the subject of bullying in schools to students as a prelude to constructive classroom discussion.
 Unlike many other videos on the same theme, Stories of Us will hold the interest of students because the stories are told in dramatic form by students as only they can tell it.
 These videos provide compulsive viewing for both children and educators."